-If you’ve ever been to our New York City store on 49th Street, chances are you may have had the pleasure of meeting Libby Rose who works there in between makeup gigs.
-A skilled special effects artist, she works mostly in film and television but also loves beauty and fashion, especially when she can use her talent and imagination to create extraordinary editorial transformations.
+If you’ve been to our New York City store on 49th Street, chances are you had the pleasure of meeting Libby Rose who works there in between makeup gigs.
+A skilled special effects artist, she works mostly in film and television but also loves beauty and fashion–especially when she can use her talent and imagination to create extraordinary editorial transformations.
 Libby brings real work experience and vast product knowledge, not to mention her bright smile, positive attitude, and willingness to share everything she knows with our customers and fellow artists.
 Here she shares a bit of her story with us as well some of her favorite products.

 Where are you from originally?

 I was born in Omaha, Nebraska, but grew up in Southern California and moved around a lot from Santa Monica to the North, where I attended High school in Ojai.
 At 17, I moved to London where I completed my education.
 After graduation, I returned to New York City to work in costume design, but I soon realized that I needed to shift from a stylist role to a more hands-on career as a makeup artist because I missed painting.
 I’d always loved creating characters, so the idea of transforming people into characters like monsters or aliens was very exciting.

 What inspired you to become a professional makeup artist?

 While studying for my B.A., we collaborated with an SFX makeup course to create full characters for our final projects.
 I didn’t know anything about makeup or SFX before that, but at some point, I realized that I would much rather be doing makeup than fittings.
 I kept finding myself wandering into the school’s makeup department, asking questions about the process of molding and sculpting.
 So the seed had been planted to transition, but it took a few years after school before I decided to dive in and become a makeup artist full time.

 How did you end up working at the Alcone store in NYC?